dzerus3/Cataclysm-JSON-Browser/README.md

 > A browser for common JSON info

-This program has been created as a sort of alternative for the online item browser.
+This program has been created as an offline alternative for the [item browser](https://cdda-trunk.chezzo.com).
 Although the item browser is great, there are a few reasons why it might not be for you.

 - You do not have access to the internet for extended periods of time
 - You do not want to start up a browser just for this